 Double Pelvic band

 For maximum hip control, a double pelvic band may be used.
-But ii is difficult to fit and requires making of a body cast.
+But it is difficult to fit and requires making of a body cast.

-The pelvic band and lateral upright of the orthosis are connected by hip joint.
-Most hip joints have a single axis, allowing for flexion and extension but limited hyper extension.
+The pelvic band and lateral upright of the orthosis are connected by the hip joint.
+Most hip joints have a single axis, allowing for flexion and extension but limited hyperextension.
 The single axis hip joint may include a lock similar to those used in at the knee joint such as a drop lock or a cam lock, to prevent flexion while standing.